airtai/fastagency/docs/docs/en/getting-started/index.md

 This section describes how to define functions for the `ConversableAgent` instances representing the student and teacher.
 We will also explain the differences between `MultipleChoice`, `SystemMessage`, and `TextInput`, which are used for communication between the user and agents.

-Let's define three functions which will be avaliable to the agents:
+Let's define three functions which will be available to the agents:

 #### Free Textual Tnput